-Four easy and actionable ways to improve your health and daily life.
+Four easy and actionable tips to improve your health and daily life.

 1. Know what you're eating